Hayling Golf Club

 Hayling Golf Club is one of the only links in Hampshire and it is one of the best in England.
 It is located on Hayling Island opposite Portsmouth with panoramic views of the Solent to the Isle of Wight.
 Hayling Beach and the English Channel are on the south of the Island where Mulberry Harbour is found to the north.
 Sinah Lake, a disused gravel pit now used for angling and swimming, is found beside the clubhouse and the 17th and 18th holes.

-Hayling Golf Club Design History
+Hayling Golf Club History

 By 1905, JH Taylor was called upon to advise on course alterations.
 Harry Colt visited after WW1 in 1919 before JH Taylor again visited in 1927.

-The course follows Tom Simpson's ideal of tacking holes with no two playing in the same direction.
+The course follows Tom Simpson’s ideal of tacking holes with no two playing in the same direction.
 The course opens with a Par 3 of 175 yards and is followed by a Par 5.
-It is a single loop of 18 holes which begin and end at the clubhouse on the east side of the property.
+It is a single loop of 18 holes that begin and end at the clubhouse on the east side of the property.